This is who we are.

 Recruit Foster & Adoptive Families

-Connecting those who have a heart to provide temporary care with those who are in need is called Foster Care Recruitment.
+Connecting those who have the heart to provide temporary care with those who are in need is called Foster Care Recruitment.

 Sometimes there is a need for specialized recruitment to find adoptive families for legally free children.
 Check out our Idaho Wednesday's Child site to learn specifics.

-Informational events, and meetings are held at various community locates in order to inform our communities about the great need for homes for those children needing them.
+Informational events and meetings are held at various community locations to inform our communities about the great need for homes for those children needing them.